Varunkumar0812/ETAX-Consultancy_A-Landing-Page/README.md

 # ETAX-Consultancy_A-Landing-Page
-A simple landing page for a corporation
+A simple landing page for a tax consultancy corporation.